BETTY187source/community-resource-sharing-platform/README.md

-# Community Resource Sharing Platfor
+# Community Resource Sharing Platfo
 A platform that allows community members to share or lend resources such as tools, equipment, and other items, helping reduce waste and foster a sense of community.
 This project connects who have resources they are willing to share with others who need them.

 ## Features